You Know Exactly What Needs to Get Done. Starting it is The Problem.

 You do not need another app that works for 11 days and then turns into guilt.

-You need a protocol built for task paralysis, interruptions, missed days, and restart resistance.
+You need a system built for task paralysis, interruptions, missed days — that still works when you fall off it.

 Why the command center works differently from The strategies that stopped working after day 11